TobyJWalker/ticket-booking-go/README.md

 env GOOS=<operating-system> GOARCH=<architecture> go build .
 ```

+`GOOS` and `GOARCH` are environment variables which can be used to set the platform to build the app for.
+If these are not included, it will use the current development platform the command is ran on.

 ## Goroutines

 A big benefit of Go is concurrency.
 It is built so that concurrency is easy to implement.
 Using the keyword `go` before calling a function will start the function in a new thread, called a goroutine.